wision-lab/datasets/README.md

 ## Quanta Vision Sequences

 Below we include folder-wise descriptions (of directories under `sequences`), paper(s) associated with the folder and hot-pixel masks per sequence.
+These real-world sequences were captured using the passive single photon cameras, high speed cameras, or other specialized cameras (event/low light cameras).

 * `anycam`: sequences associated with [Sundar et al., ICCV 2023](https://openaccess.thecvf.com/content/ICCV2023/html/Sundar_SoDaCam_Software-defined_Cameras_via_Single-Photon_Imaging_ICCV_2023_paper.html).
 All sequences were captured at 96.8 kHz.
 Associated hot-pixel mask is `hot_pixel_mask/SwissSPAD_ddr3_mode.npy` for sequences captured by the SPAD with no color filter array and `hot_pixel_mask/colorSPAD_continuous_stream.npy` for the rest.
 See `arguments.json` in each folder that contains a `binary.npy` file for discerning which is which.
 Alternatively, the mean-frame video gives it away (ones that use a CFA have a conspicuous mosaic pattern).
 When using the color-filter array captured sequences, we impute out the pixels corresponding to "R", "G", and "B" filters; these are a minority and make up just 6.25% of the overall pixel count.
 * `color`: sequences associated with [Ma et al., SIGGRAPH 2023](https://dl.acm.org/doi/10.1145/3592438).
 Sequences were captured at 16 kHz (unless annotated otherwise) and use the hotpixel mask in `hot_pixel_mask/colorSPAD_continuous_stream.npy`.
 See `color_filter_array/rgbw_oh_bn_color_ss2_padded.tif` for a specification of the random RGBW CFA pattern.